GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

 When working on your speed optimizations, start measuring your site speed frequently with appropriate tools and metrics to monitor your progress.
-For example, measure your metrics with [Lighthouse][lighthouse], fix clear targets like having ["Good" Core Web Vitals scores](/vitals/#core-web-vitals), and incorporate a [performance budget into your build process][perf-budget-ci].
+For example, measure your metrics with [Lighthouse][lighthouse], fix clear targets like having ["Good" Web Vitals scores](/vitals/#core-web-vitals), and incorporate a [performance budget into your build process][perf-budget-ci].
 Thanks to your daily measurements and [the "value of speed" methodology][value-of-speed], you can isolate the impact of your incremental speed changes and calculate